 Are you one of the companies whose hiring continuously has proved as a bad hire?
 Thus, want to avoid bad hires?
-Then check out this blog and consume deep knowledge about bad hires like the definition of bad hires, how it impacts the business, cost of bad hires and the proven ways to avoid bad hires.
+Then check out this blog and consume deep knowledge about bad hires like the definition of bad hires, how it impacts the business, the cost of bad hires and the proven ways to avoid bad hires.

 Recruitment is a continuous process.
 Companies hire the person by finding a match between various factors of candidate and job.
-Thus, in the future, any of these factors do not match then it becomes a reason for bad hires.
+Thus, in the future, if any of these factors do not match then it becomes a reason for bad hires.

-A bad hire can bring about extra recruitment charges, preparing for a replacement and relocation, a negative impact on group performance, disturbance of work, lost clients, litigation expenses, and weakened employer brand.
+A bad hire can bring about extra recruitment charges, preparing for a replacement and relocation, a negative impact on group performance, disturbance of work, lost clients, litigation expenses, and a weakened employer brand.

 At the time you make a bad hire, the entire organization suffers.
 Whereas it is not possible to get the right candidate onboard each and every time, even only one error can possibly adversely affect your business in different manners.
 Little on how harmful bad hire is are listed below: